Philip R. McDevitt

 Philip Richard McDevitt (July 12, 1858 – November 11, 1935) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Harrisburg in Pennsylvania from 1916 until his death.

 Biography

 Early life

-Philip McDevitt was born on July 12, 1858, in Philadelphia to Richard and Mary Ann (née Dinneney) McDevitt.
-After graduating from La Salle College High School in 1877, he studied at La Salle College and St. Charles Borromeo Seminary, both in Philadelphia.
+Philip McDevitt was born on July 12, 1858, in Philadelphia, Pennsylvania, to Richard and Mary Ann (née Dinneney) McDevitt.
+After graduating from La Salle College High School in Springfield Township, Pennsylvania, in 1877, he studied at La Salle College and St. Charles Borromeo Seminary, both in Philadelphia.